nicinabox/boiler/_posts/guides/2014-01-03-make-your-own-package.md

 We're just going to open the config file and use it to print a message to the screen.
 Nothing crazy.

+Let's make this file executable so we can try it out:

+    chmod a+x bin/hola

+Then run it:

+    bin/hola

+You should see something like:

+    Hello Nic, you're doing great!

 So, now you should have a pretty basic directory structure:

     hola